 Valley of the Temples hours and tickets

-The park is open 1st January to 30th September 2023 from 8:30am till 19:00pm daily.
-There are extended opening hours from mid July to mid September until 22:00pm and sometimes later.
+The park is open 1st January to 30th September 2023 from 8:30am till 20:00pm daily.
 Check the official Facebook page for announcements of closures and extended opening hours.
 You can also purchase tickets in advance on this Italian government site.

 Best time to visit